School Board Policy 809 -

-2. The District's right to use the name and other brand elements of the named party are permitted by express agreement with the name party.
+2. The district's right to use the name and other brand elements of the named party are permitted by express agreement with the named party.

-3. The named party, after whom a facility or space is named, has no decision-making rights as to the purpose of the facility or space unless specifically provided in the written agreement between the parties.
-The District will not agree to any condition in an agreement that could unnecessarily limit progress toward the District's mission and purpose, statutory obligation, or the local authority of the School Board.
+3. The named party has no decision-making rights as to the purpose or improvement of the facility or space unless specifically provided in the written agreement between the parties.
+The district will not agree to any condition in an agreement that does not align with the district's mission and purpose, statutory obligation, or the local authority of the School Board.

 The School Board reserves the right to rename any named asset of the district.
 The Board reserves the right to revoke naming if for any reason it presents risk or harm to the reputation of the school district, or if the intent of the gift or terms of sponsorship associated with the naming cannot be fulfilled.